-interview she'd done on Fresh Air with Suze Rotolo, the woman who appeared arm-in-arm with Bob Dylan on the cover of his 1963 album "Freewheelin' with Bob Dylan".
+interview she'd done on Fresh Air with Suze Rotolo, the woman who appeared arm-in-arm with Bob Dylan on the cover of his 1963 album "Freewheelin' with Bob Dylan."

 Rotolo lived with Dylan for four years and is credited in his autobiography with influencing his life, activism and art.
 "Meeting her was like stepping into the Tales of 1001 Arabian Nights," he wrote.
 She inspired his songs “Don’t Think Twice, It’s All Right,” “Boots of Spanish Leather,” “One Too Many Mornings” and “Tomorrow Is a Long Time.”

-Bob Dylan turns The Beatles on to cannabis
+first turned Bob Dylan on to pot.

 Bonnie Beecher (Jahanara Romney, who married Wavy Gravy) and Dave were high school friends in Minnesota, and she brought fellow Minnesotan Bob Dylan to meet Dave in 1961, before he went to New York, and they smoked pot mucho then.

 Post a Comment